Updated: 6 days ago

 1. Explore the Ice Caves

 Ice caves are the perfect activity for a winter trip to Iceland.
 In fact, this is an activity that can only be experienced in the winter.
-Between the months of November and March, those lucky enough to visit Iceland can experience the raw and striking beauty of these caves.
+If coming to Iceland in November to March, those lucky enough to visit Iceland can experience the raw and striking beauty of these caves.

 These caves are formed in a glacier when melting water passes through or beneath the glacier, causing the ice to melt and leaving openings, tunnels, and “caves” in their wake.
 These otherworldly caves provide an unforgettable experience as well as unparalleled photo opportunities.